limingth/myTwetter/3-setup-database-and-user-model.md

-# Use SQLite3 as database and Create the User Model
+# Use SQLite3 and Create the User Model

 ## Setup SQLite3